ttadesse627/yaya-wallet-webhook/README.md

 To run this project,

-- Install the .Net 8 sdk
+- Install the .Net 8 sdk and install it
 - Clone the project and open it
 - Run the project from terminal by typing `dotnet run`